-Elizabeth Ballantyne has a special group of students called Prefects.
+Elizabeth Ballantyne has a special group of students called Ambassadors.
 They are all grade 6 children who apply for the position.
 Once they submit their application, candidates are selected.
-Prefects have specific responsibilities and tasks to perform all year long.
+Ambassadors have specific responsibilities and tasks to perform all year long.
 They help the staff members in a multitude of ways.

 Every year the Change Makers attend WE Day, which is described as the “Olympics for Change Makers”.
 Thousands of students from different cities are selected to hear world-renowned speakers share their inspirational stories, watch powerful performances and witness other young people make a difference across the globe.